NASA Ingenuity helicopter set for historic Mars flight: How to follow along

 Let's take a moment to marvel at the phrase "the first powered, controlled flight on another planet."
-NASA hopes to achieve that momentous milestone on Sunday with the Ingenuity helicopter on Mars.
+NASA hopes to achieve that momentous milestone very soon with the Ingenuity helicopter on Mars.

 The small rotorcraft hitched a ride to Mars under the belly of the Perseverance rover, which dropped it off on the surface about a week ago.
 The two machines posed for a picture together.
 The rover will act as a witness to Ingenuity's efforts to get off the ground.

+"During a high-speed spin test of the rotors on Friday, the command sequence controlling the test ended early due to a 'watchdog' timer expiration," NASA said.
+"The watchdog timer oversees the command sequence and alerts the system to any potential issues.
+It helps the system stay safe by not proceeding if an issue is observed and worked as planned."

+The space agency said the Ingenuity team is diagnosing the issue and will reschedule the rotor test based on its findings.
+Ingenuity is "is safe and healthy," NASA said.

-While the Ingenuity attempt is targeted for Sunday, NASA will livestream coverage of the confirmation of Ingenuity's first flight starting around 12:30 a.m.
-PT on Monday, April 12.
-The timing is subject to change.
+The agency will livestream coverage of the confirmation of Ingenuity's first flight on NASA TV.

 This won't be like watching a sporting event with live footage, but the NASA team hopes to get results back indicating a successful hover operation.